PodCastle Interlude: Wing (Miniature 78)

 Dani Daly

-Dani is a jack of many trades, master of none.
+Dani Daly is a jack of many trades, master of none.
 But seeing as she loves the rogue life, that’s ok with her.
-You can hear stories she’s narrated on all four Escape Artists podcasts, StarShipSofa, Glittership, and Asimov’s Science Fiction podcast or you can buy the audiobooks she’s narrated at Audible.com under the name Danielle Daly.
-You can also contact her on Twitter @danooli_dani or at danielledalyreads.com if you’d like her to read for you.
+You can hear stories she’s narrated on the first four Escape Artists podcasts, StarShipSofa, Glittership, and Asimov’s Science Fiction podcast.
+Visit her on bluesky under her alias danooli.

 Find more by Dani Daly